Candidate Information Resources for Local Government Elective Offices

 - Secretary of State

-- County Elections Departments in Washington State — Links to county auditor election division websites.
-Most of these sites will list "Offices Open for Election" under the heading "Information for Candidates."
+- County Elections Departments in Washington State — Offers links to county auditor election division websites.

-- Elections and Voting — Provides election issues, including the election calendar, election laws, filing fees and procedures
+- Elections and Voting — Covers election-related topics, including the election calendar, election laws, filing fees, and procedures.

-- Elections Calendar — Month-by-month look at election-related deadlines
+- Elections Calendar — Offers a month-by-month look at election-related deadlines.

 - Public Disclosure Commission

-- So You Want to Be an Elected Official - Practical information for people running for office in Washington's cities and towns (2017) — Short pamphlet providing general information about what cities do, roles and responsibilities, how to work as part of a team, and where to go for more information.
-You may request additional copies from AWC to distribute, link to it on your website, or email the resource to candidates.
+- So You Want to Be an Elected Official - Practical information for people running for office in Washington's cities and towns (2017) — Provides general information about what cities do, elected official roles and responsibilities, how to work as part of a team, and where to go for more information.

 Legal Framework Statutes

-- Title 35A RCW — Basic laws applicable to optional municipal code cities
+- Title 35A RCW — Applicable to optional municipal code cities

-- Title 36 RCW — Basic laws applicable to counties
+- Title 36 RCW — Applicable to counties